pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 #### 3. Export IdP metadata

 Once you have configured PactFlow as a Service Provider, please send your PactFlow account details and an externally accessible URL to the metadata file via our [support form](https://support.smartbear.com/pactflow/message/).
-If it is not possible to provide a URL, the metadata may be exported as an XML file.
+If it is impossible to provide a URL, you may export the metadata as an XML file.
 It is preferable to use a URL, as this will allow you to make any updates without contacting PactFlow support.

 ### Examples